networknt/light-doc/content/tutorial/rest/swagger/petstore/docker.md

 ```

 The next step, let's push the docker image to docker hub.
 This assumes that you have
 an account on docker hub.
-For me, I am going to push it to networknt/example-petstore.
+For me, I am going to push it to networknt/swagger-petstore.

 Please skip this step if you don't have a docker hub account yet.

 ```
 docker images
-docker tag 9f0b9fe29c44 networknt/example-petstore:latest
+docker tag 9f0b9fe29c44 networknt/swagger-petstore:latest
-docker push networknt/example-petstore
+docker push networknt/swagger-petstore
 ```

-The example-petstore can be found at https://hub.docker.com/u/networknt/dashboard/
+The swagger-petstore can be found at https://hub.docker.com/u/networknt/dashboard/

 And the following command can pull and run the docker image on your local if you have
 docker installed.

 ```
-docker run -d -p 8443:8443 networknt/example-petstore
+docker run -d -p 8443:8443 networknt/swagger-petstore
 ```